Last Updated on September 29, 2021 by motologs

 - Suspension Bridge and Bamboo Bridge connecting Tingbong.

 - 2 Hour Jungle Trek behind Lingthem Lyang Homestay.

 - Treks between various villages of Dzongu (Tingbong-Tolung-Sakyong-Pentong).

 - Cultural and Culinary Experiences.

 Have something to add to this Dzongu Travel Guide – Permit, Homestay, and Itinerary?
-Let us know in comments if you have any query or suggestions.
+Let us know in the comments if you have any queries or suggestions.